firoorg/firo/README.md

 macOS Build Instructions and Notes
 =====================================
-See [doc/build-osx.md](doc/build-osx.md) for instructions on building on Mac OS X.
+See [doc/build-macos.md](doc/build-macos.md) for instructions on building on macOS.